The Law Remains

 We’ve read that until heaven and earth pass away, not one stroke from Torah is done away with.
 We can see Torah being kept in the Kingdom, after Yeshua’s death and return:

-In days to come the mountain of the Lord’s house shall be established as the highest of the mountains and shall be raised above the hills; all the nations shall stream to it.
-Many peoples shall come and say, “Come, let us go up to the mountain of the Lord, to the house of the God of Jacob, that he may teach us his ways and that we may walk in his paths.”
-For out of Zion shall go forth Torah and the word of the Lord from Jerusalem.
+It shall happen in the latter days, that the mountain of YHWH’s house shall be established on the top of the mountains, and shall be raised above the hills; and all nations shall flow to it.
+Many peoples shall go and say, “Come, let’s go up to the mountain of YHWH, to the house of the God of Jacob; and he will teach us of his ways, and we will walk in his paths.”
+For the law shall go out of Zion, and YHWH’s word from Jerusalem.

-In days to come the mountain of the Lord’s temple shall be established as the highest of the mountains and shall be raised up above the hills.
-Peoples shall stream to it, and many nations shall come and say: “Come, let us go up to the mountain of the Lord, to the house of the God of Jacob, that he may teach us his ways and that we may walk in his paths.”
-For out of Zion shall go forth Torah, and the word of the Lord from Jerusalem.
+But in the latter days, it will happen that the mountain of YHWH’s temple will be established on the top of the mountains, and it will be exalted above the hills; and peoples will stream to it.
+Many nations will go and say, “Come!
+Let’s go up to the mountain of YHWH, and to the house of the God of Jacob; and he will teach us of his ways, and we will walk in his paths.”
+For the law will go out of Zion, and YHWH’s word from Jerusalem;

 Two things go forth: Torah, and the word of the Lord.
 This reminds us of the two prerequisites of a saint that we saw above in Revelation 12:17 and Revelation 14:12.

-Then all who survive of the nations that have come against Jerusalem shall go up year after year to worship the King, the Lord of hosts, and to keep the Festival of Booths.
-If any of the families of the earth do not go up to Jerusalem to worship the King, the Lord of hosts, there will be no rain upon them.
-And if the family of Egypt do not go up and present themselves, there will be no rain for them; there will be the plague that the Lord inflicts on the nations that do not go up to keep the Festival of Booths.
+It will happen that everyone who is left of all the nations that came against Jerusalem will go up from year to year to worship the King, YHWH of Armies, and to keep the feast of booths.
+It will be that whoever of all the families of the earth doesn’t go up to Jerusalem to worship the King, YHWH of Armies, on them there will be no rain.
+If the family of Egypt doesn’t go up and doesn’t come, neither will it rain on them.
+This will be the plague with which YHWH will strike the nations that don’t go up to keep the feast of booths.

 All the nations, not just Israel, were expected to keep the yearly pilgrimage festival to Jerusalem that’s commanded in Torah.
 Remember, Torah was not just for Israel (Isaiah 56:6-8).